 A beginners approach to understanding data

 If you’re a CMO, you’ve probably read as much as you can from organisations like McKinsey & Co., Forrester Research, Gartner, HBR and Oracle.
-Each of these organisations come at data from slightly different angles.
-However, the end goal is the same, to derive the insight you need to support smart campaigns to drive engagement and in-turn, revenue.
+Each of these organisations comes at data from slightly different angles.
+However, the end goal is the same, to derive the insight you need to support smart campaigns to drive engagement and in turn, revenue.